-Director: Sheela Lambert is the director of the Bi Writers Association and its programs such as the Bisexual Book Awards, the Bi Visibility Open Mic and the Bisexual Speakers Bureau.
+Director: Sheela Lambert is the director of the Bi Writers Association and its programs such as the Bisexual Book Awards, the Bisexual Speakers Bureau and previous ongoing programs such as the Bi Visibility Open Mic and the Bi Book Club.
 Lambert founded BWA in 2006.

 She spearheaded the successful campaign to add a bisexual award category to the Lambda Literary Awards in 2006 and served as a “Lammy” judge for six years.
 Her one-act play, Lavender Heights,

 was performed as a staged reading at the 1994 International Bisexual

 Conference in NYC.
 She produced and hosted the first weekly bi TV series on the planet, Bisexual Network, on NYC public access cable in 1993 and was a correspondent and producer on Out in the 90’s, a GLBT public access cable show, from 1992-93.

 She was the lead activist who, together with transgender activist Pauline Park, spearheaded the successful inclusion campaigns convincing several important New York City organizations to change their names from “Lesbian and Gay” to “Lesbian, Gay, Bisexual and Transgender” including The Lesbian, Gay, Bisexual, and Transgender Community Center; Heritage of Pride’s Annual New York City Pride March, Pride Rally, and Pride Festival; and The NewFest LGBT Film Festival.